Scientific pitch notation: Use

-Meantone temperament

 The notation is sometimes used in the context of meantone temperament, and does not always assume equal temperament nor the standard concert A4 of 440 Hz; this is particularly the case in connection with earlier music.

 The standard proposed to the Acoustical Society of America explicitly states a logarithmic scale for frequency, which excludes meantone temperament, and the base frequency it uses gives A4 a frequency of exactly 440 Hz.
 However, when dealing with earlier music that did not use equal temperament, it is understandably easier to simply refer to notes by their closest modern equivalent, as opposed to specifying the difference using cents every time.

 Table of note frequencies

 The table below gives notation for pitches based on standard piano key frequencies: standard concert pitch and twelve-tone equal temperament.
 When a piano is tuned to just intonation, C4 refers to the same key on the keyboard, but a slightly different frequency.
-Keys which do not appear on any piano (medium gray) or only on an extended 108-key piano (light gray) are highlighted.
+Notes not produced by any piano are highlighted in medium gray, and those produced only by an extended 108-key piano, light gray.

 Mathematically, given the number n of semitones above middle C, the fundamental frequency in hertz is given by $440 \cdot 2^{(n-9)/12}$ (see twelfth root of two).
 Given the MIDI NoteOn number m, the frequency of the note is normally $440 \cdot 2^{(m-69)/12}$ Hz, using standard tuning.

 Scientific pitch versus scientific pitch notation

-Scientific pitch (q.v.) is an absolute pitch standard, first proposed in 1713 by French physicist Joseph Sauveur.
+Scientific pitch is an absolute pitch standard, first proposed in 1713 by French physicist Joseph Sauveur.
 It was defined so that all Cs are integer powers of 2, with middle C (C4) at 256 hertz.
 As already noted, it is not dependent upon, nor a part of scientific pitch notation described here.
 To avoid the confusion in names, scientific pitch is sometimes also called "Verdi tuning" or "philosophical pitch".

 The current international pitch standard, using A4 as exactly 440 Hz, had been informally adopted by the music industry as far back as 1926, and A440 became the official international pitch standard in 1955.
 SPN is routinely used to designate pitch in this system.
 A4 may be tuned to other frequencies under different tuning standards, and SPN octave designations still apply (ISO 16).

 With changes in concert pitch and the widespread adoption of A440 as a musical standard, new scientific frequency tables were published by the Acoustical Society of America in 1939, and adopted by the International Organization for Standardization in 1955.
-C0, which was exactly 16 Hz under the scientific pitch standard, is now 16.352 Hz under the current international standard system.
+C0, which was exactly 16 Hz under the scientific pitch standard, is now 16.35160 Hz under the current international standard system.